rickchristie/carrot-old/README.markdown

 This identifier is used to refer to a specific instantiation configuration when we are getting the instance.
-We register the identifier along with anonymous functions that returns the instance, the function takes one parameter, which is the `$dic` instance
+We register the identifier along with anonymous functions that returns the instance, which takes one parameter, the `$dic` instance itself:
-itself:

     $dic->register('\Some\Lib\Database@main', function($dic)
     {